- Cape Peninsula

 Day 4 Langebaan-Oudtshoorn

 Travel along part of Route 62 this morning as you head for Oudsthoorn.
+This will be an early start, travelling approximately 500km over six hours.
 This ‘wine route’ takes in some 30 wineries along its length as well as beautiful scenery.

 Day 5 Oudtshoorn